yetanotherco/yet-another-bridge/README.md

-   STARKNET_ACCOUNT = Absolute path of your starknet testnet account, created at the start of this README STARKNET_KEYSTORE = Absolute path of your starknet testnet keystore, created at the start of this README SN_RPC_URL = Infura or Alchemy RPC URL ETH_CONTRACT_ADDR = newly created ETH contract address MM_SN_WALLET_ADDR = Starknet wallet of the MarketMaker WITHDRAW_NAME = The exact name of the withdraw function that is called from L1, case sensitive.
+   STARKNET_ACCOUNT = Absolute path of your starknet testnet account, created at the start of this README STARKNET_KEYSTORE = Absolute path of your starknet testnet keystore, created at the start of this README SN_RPC_URL = Infura or Alchemy RPC URL SN_ESCROW_OWNER= Is the owner of the Escrow contract and is the only one who can perform upgrades ETH_CONTRACT_ADDR = newly created ETH contract address MM_SN_WALLET_ADDR = Starknet wallet of the MarketMaker WITHDRAW_NAME = The exact name of the withdraw function that is called from L1, case sensitive.
 Example: withdraw_fallback